The Seasoning House

-The Seasoning House is a 2013 British horror film directed by Paul Hyett.
+The Seasoning House is a 2012 British horror film directed by Paul Hyett.
 It was his directorial debut and stars Rosie Day, Kevin Howarth and Sean Pertwee.

 Synopsis

 Angel is a young girl who is forced to work in a house that specializes in supplying kidnapped women forced into the sex trade to various military personnel.
-Initially planned to be put to work as an unwilling sex slave, Angel, a Deaf with an "unattractive" birth mark on her face, instead becomes the assistant to Viktor, who runs the brothel.
-During the day she is given the duty of putting makeup on the kidnapped women and drugging them.
+Initially planned to be put to work as an unwilling sex slave, Angel, a young deaf girl with an "unattractive" birth mark on her face, instead becomes the assistant to Viktor, who runs the brothel.
+During the day, she is given the duty of putting makeup on the kidnapped women and drugging them.
 After they have been violently raped by various men, Angel has the duty of cleaning them up.

-At night Angel wanders the walls and crawlspaces of the house, which is when she befriends newcomer Vanya who understands sign language.
+At night, Angel wanders the walls and crawlspaces of the house, which is when she befriends newcomer Vanya who understands sign language.
 The squad that brought in Angel comes for a visit.
 The commander, Goran, brings his squad into the brothel, including his beloved brother, Josif, and another soldier, Ivan.
 Angel crawls through the vents from her room to Vanya's room and sees Vanya being raped by Ivan.
 When Ivan kills Vanya, Angel uses a knife to attack and kill him.
 The shuffling noises inside the room alert Goran, Viktor, and the rest of the squad who come to find Ivan and Vanya dead, with Angel gone.
 The rest of the men start looking for Angel.
 Goran sends one of his men into the vents, but Angel is able to outmaneuver and kill him.
 Viktor kills one of Goran's men because he has been losing so many women from the brutal rapes.